 Species of animals may develop which are unique to cities.
-However, some changes may not be 40
+However, some changes may not be 40 the Food Studio.
+(Example)

 OFFICIAL: Hello, Tourist Information Centre, Mike speaking, how can I help you?
 WOMAN: Oh, hi.
 I wanted to find out about cookery classes.
 I believe there are some oneday classes for tourists?